Los Pepes

 Los Pepes, a name derived from the Spanish phrase Los Perseguidos por Pablo Escobar (English: Those Persecuted by Pablo Escobar), was a paramilitary group composed of enemies of Pablo Escobar.
 They waged a small-scale war against the Medellín Cartel in 1993, which ended the same year following the death of Escobar.
 The group was financed by the Cali Cartel and was led by the Castaño brothers.
-An example of their acts could be seen on the streets of Medellín, such as hangings of Pablo's hitmen.
+Examples of their acts could be seen on the streets of Medellín, such as hangings of Pablo's hitmen.

 History

 Links to authorities

 There are reports that Los Pepes had ties to some members of the Colombian National Police, especially the Search Bloc, with whom they exchanged information in order to execute their activities against Escobar.
 According to documents released to the public by the U.S. Central Intelligence Agency (CIA) in 2008, Colombian National Police director general Miguel Antonio Gómez Padilla said that he "had directed a senior CNP intelligence officer to maintain contact with Fidel Castaño, paramilitary leader of Los Pepes, for the purposes of intelligence collection."